 Although I question the relation of photographs to reality, I do not doubt our emotional understanding of them as true to some extent.
 I am convinced that any interest in photography is emotional, and that the most fascinating thing about photography is its potential to both inform and mislead, since to some extent photography exists in a grey zone between reality and imagination.

 Photographs have had a huge influence on how we see the world, how we remember and how we think.
-This is why the defining aspect of photography – the camera – has to be combined with a more general understanding of what pictures are and how they work, to be described later in the blogposts Photographic Image Formation and Embodied Vision.
+This is why the defining aspect of photography – the camera – has to be combined with a more general understanding of what pictures are and how they work.
+I will be getting back to this in a later blogpost (Photographic Image Formation and Embodied Vision).

 According to Jan Baetens the theorizing on photography has been led by writers and academics, first and foremost from a literary point of view: